brehaut/inc-clojure-brush/readme.md

 ## Improvements over sh-clojure

  * `(comment …)` forms are correctly highlighted.
- * Doesn't need to use a list of `clojure.core` symbols; can infer from position in a form.
+ * Doesn't need to use a list of `clojure.core` symbols; can infer meaning from position in a form.
- * Differentiates between functions and macros, and methods and constructors.
+ * Differentiates between #{functions, macros}, #{methods and constructors}.
  * Knows about name binding forms such as let, binding, for, etc
+    * Tracks locals and highlights them separately
- * Rainbow Parens (with appropriate CSS)
+ * Rainbow Parens (with appropriate CSS).
+ * Approximately 7 times faster than `sh-clojure` (based on rough and ready profiling in Safari and Chrome).
+ * Handles metadata
+    * styling is supported with appropriate CSS.

 ### Thanks

+The following people supplied feedback, opinion, and critique during the development of this lib.

  * [Daniel Solano Gómez](http://www.deepbluelambda.org/) for his original Clojure Brush.
+ * Alan Malloy
+ * Chas Emerick
+ * Oliver Hunt
+ * Steven Ashley